david-grs/geiger/README.md

 Simply be aware that a too short time - or a too low number of iterations - will result in less accurate measurements.

-When specifying a duration, before running the benchmark, disco is performing a calibration stage where it approximates the number of iterations required to run this task during the specified time.
+When specifying a duration, before running the benchmark, geiger is performing a calibration stage where it approximates the number of iterations required to run this task during the specified time.

 ---

 ### Hardware counters
-A more advanced usage of disco is to include hardware counters.
-This is done by specifying a list of *papi_wrapper<_EventT...>* in the template parameters list of *disco::suite<>*:
+A more advanced usage of geiger is to include hardware counters.
+This is done by specifying a list of *papi_wrapper<_EventT...>* in the template parameters list of *geiger::suite<>*:

 ```c++
       // instr_profiler reports the number of instructions, cycles and mispredicted branches